Chaithu7x/Mobile-Hacking/drive-by-apk/README.md

 &emsp;•	set lport 4444 <br>
 8. Then run the metasploit
 9. Now we can exploit the mobile and get whatever we want like call histrory, messages, contacts and many more.
+10. The provided files serve as a reference for the project